 (By the way, I didn’t win the trophy in the picture; in fact, I didn’t even race on this day.
 My Dad always liked to get the trophy in the picture.
 I was always embarrassed.)

-David was the first to succumb to the lure of a scratch-built track in his basement.
+In early 1971, David was the first to succumb to the lure of a scratch-built track in his basement.
 Like Fred’s track, the different surface was faster and could handle sponge tires and the goop that would make them stick.
 He built the tables and routed three slots for the cars, which allowed David, Don, and I to all race at the same time — no more round-robin heats!

 We were still young and using a router wasn’t something we knew much about.
 Living next door, I always knew when David was working on his track by all the smoke that literally flew out of his basement windows.
 We didn’t know that a router should move along pretty quickly, otherwise the wood sizzled and burned from the spinning router blade.
 Also, we found that the thickness of the tabletop wood mattered so that the router blade didn’t go all the way through — live and learn!